gba-rs/gba-emu/README.md

     cd gba-emu
     ```

-3. Build the project:
+3. Switch to the Rust nightly version:

+    This project requires the Rust nightly version.
+Follow these steps to set it up:

     ```bash
+    rustup install nightly
+    rustup override set nightly
+    ```

+    Verify that the nightly version is active:

+    ```bash
+    rustc --version
+    ```

+    The output should indicate a nightly version, e.g., `rustc 1.x.x-nightly`.

+4. Build the project:

+    ```bash
     cargo build
     ```

-4. Clone and set up the frontend you want to use:
+5. Clone and set up the frontend you want to use:

     - For the **minifb-frontend**: